Arrested for Driving Under the Influence of Marijuana or Another Drug? We Can Help.

 Field sobriety tests and chemical tests are often unreliable for marijuana, especially for frequent users.
 This gives your attorney an opportunity to challenge the accuracy of the evidence.

-What Are the Penalties for Drug DUI Convictions?
+What Are the DUI Penalties for Drug DUI Convictions?

 Whether your case involves marijuana, prescription medication, or other drugs, you could face serious consequences if convicted:

-- Jail time (96 hours to 6 months for a first offense)
+- County jail time (96 hours to 6 months for a first offense)

 - Fines of up to $1,000 (plus court fees and DUI program costs)